Mackey, Greenwood Named Ultra Runners of the Year

 Jay Aldous, 50, of Salt Lake City won the best male age group performance with a stellar 13:52:29 clocking for 100 miles at the Desert Solstice run.

 A panel of 22 race organizers from all regions of North America submitted ballots this year.
 An ultramarathon is generally defined as any race longer than a 26.2-mile marathon.
 There were 606 ultramarathon races held in North America in 2011.

-Photo, left: Ellie Greenwood at the American River 50 (John Medinger photo)
+Photo, top: Ellie Greenwood at the American River 50 (John Medinger photo)

-Photo, right: Dave Mackey at the Waldo 100K (Michael Liebowitz photo)
+Photo, left: Dave Mackey at the Waldo 100K (Michael Liebowitz photo)